 Where to stay on the Isle of Mull

 Where should I stay on the Isle of Mull?
 Stay in a self-catering cottage on the Isle of Mull and enjoy everything from the doorstep of a cosy cottage.
-Puffer Cottage is a sweet little cottage set in the village of Aros, sleeping two, providing you with a welcoming base to return to after days out exploring.
-Keep an eye on our website for great places to stay on the Isle of Mull.
+Check out our collection of self-catering cottages.

 Disclaimer: Whilst every effort has been made to ensure the accuracy of the information at the time of writing,